Te Amo (Rihanna song): Music video

 The music video for "Te Amo" was shot over two days on April 29 and 30, 2010, in Vigny, France, and was directed by longtime collaborator Anthony Mandler, who had previously directed the music videos for "Wait Your Turn" and "Russian Roulette".
 Whilst on set for the video, photographs were released; they featured Rihanna wearing a vibrant Mara Hoffman maxi dress, which cost over $1,000.
-French supermodel Laetitia Casta played the role of a femme fatale and the apparent love interest of Rihanna.

-In the video, Rihanna plays Casta's lesbian love interest.
+In the video, Rihanna plays French supermodel Laetitia Casta's lesbian love interest.
 Casta arrives at the castle in a car, and steps out with a very provocative dominatrix-looking outfit, and meets Rihanna who is waiting inside.
 Throughout all of the video, Casta tries to seduce Rihanna whilst Rihanna initially resists, but eventually gives in to Casta's charm.
 First, she meets Rihanna in the living room and catches her eye.
 In the next scene, the couple are shown on top of a table with ultraviolet lighting and Casta rubs her head on Rihanna's legs.
 They are then shown outside the castle and Rihanna falls to the ground in despair while Casta looks on, letting her long hair fall loose and standing seductively.
 Soon, they are shown in a room full of male dancers and Rihanna begins to feel more comfortable around her admirer.
 The last two scenes are Rihanna and Casta in PVC bondage outfits kissing and caressing on a bed in a darkened room, and then at a burning table, looking away from each other.
 Billboard's music video reviewer, Monica Herrera commented, "Rihanna saved a far sexier clip than 'Rockstar 101' for fans abroad."
 She described the video's various scenes as "Rihanna getting frisky in a bedroom and setting a fire with a sultry female companion."